Hotel Stay Extension

 Frequently asked questions

-Day 1 of a multi-night stay ("how's it going?") and the morning of departure are highest-converting moments.
+Day 1 of a multi-night stay ("how's it going?") and the morning of departure are natural test moments.
 Avoid offers during obvious dissatisfaction signals.

 10-20% off the rate they would pay if booking fresh.
 Lower than typical OTA discounts because the relationship is already established and acquisition cost is zero.